 William Rush (1881- ? ) was born on or about May 10, 1881 in or near Farmington, Fayette County, the son of John K. and Mary Rush.
 At his birth, midwife Margaret M. Inks was present and tended to the needs of mother and baby.
 His mother died when he was age three, and his father when he was age eight.
 He never knew his own birthdate.
 William was sent to the Pennsylvania Reform School at Morganza, Washington County, PA.
 He was admitted on June 12, 1890, at age nine, and stayed eight years, departing in July 1898.
 He remained in the area and was a farmer, settling on the farm of Albert E. Pearse in Wylandville, Washington County.
 Circa 1901, government officials tried to have a guardian assigned so he could receive pension payments, but his employer Pearse refused to act and the amount of funds in question was very small.
 Research is underway to determine if he is the same "William Rush" who, on Nov.
 9, 1902, wed Florence L. Perrine in a ceremony held in West Washington, Washington County.

-Walter David Rush (1884- ? ) was born on Jan.
-2, 1884, on the "old Herman place" about a mile from Farmington.
+Walter David Rush (1884-1923) was born on Jan.
+2, 1884, on the "old Herman place" about a mile from Farmington, Fayette County.
 Mrs. Romesburg, a local midwife, assisted in the delivery.
 When he was two months of age, his mother died, and he was taken into the home of his much older brother Alexander Rush to be raised.
 On March 9, 1895, his brother was officially appointed as his guardian by the Orphans' Court of Fayette County.
-At the age of 25, Walter married Eva Bolitho (1886- ? ), an immigrant from Wales and the daughter of Thomas and Jane Bolitho of Hazelwood, near Pittsburgh.
-Their nuptials were held at Connellsville on May 1, 1909, officiated by justice of the peace W.P.
-Clark.
+Evidence suggests that Walter also may have been reared by another brother, Patrick Rush.
+Many years later, at his passing, his parents were listed on the official death certificate as "Patrick Rush" and "Emma Wortman."
+At the age of 25, on May 1, 1909, Walter married Eva Bolitho (1886-1967), an immigrant from Wales and the daughter of Thomas and Jane Bolitho of Hazelwood, near Pittsburgh.
+Their nuptials were held at Connellsville, officiated by justice of the peace W.P.
+Clark, and reported in the Connellsville Daily Courier.
 Eva had come to the United States in 1887 and was naturalized as a citizen in 1892.
-Walter and Eva had at least three children -- Wilbert D. Rush, Helen "Ellen" Rush and Mildred Nourse.
+Walter and Eva had at least three children -- Wilbert David Rush, Helen "Ellen" Shaw and Mildred Nourse.
 The 1910 census, taken the year after they were married, shows them residing in Wharton Township, next door to Walter's parents.
-In 1920, the Rushes and Bolitho in-laws lived together under one roof on Glencaladh Street in Pittsburgh.
+In 1920, the Rushes and Bolitho in-laws lived together under one roof at 116 Glen Caladh Street in Pittsburgh.
 That year, Walter was employed as a machinist in a tube company, and his father in law Thomas Bolitho as a watchman at a steel works.
-Walter is believed to have died during the decade of the 1920s.
-Eva is listed as a widow in the census of 1930, making her home on Lytle Street in Pittsburgh.
-In addition to her three children, her double-nephew Ira Rush, age 18, also lived in their residence in 1930.
+At some point Walter's nephew Ira, married to Eva's sister Mary, shared a residence in Hazelwood.
+Sadly, Walter contracted la grippe -- the flu-- and when pneumonia set in, he passed away at the age of 39 on April 5, 1923.
+His sister-in-law Mary Rush of 5040 Lytle Street in Pittsburgh signed the Pennsylvania certificate of death.
+Interment of the remains was in Homestead Cemetery.
+Eva outlived him by more than 40 years.
+She was listed as a widow in the census of 1930, making her home in an apartment on Lytle Street in Pittsburgh.
+At some point before 1930, Eva's brother-in-law and nephew-by-marriage, widower Ira Rush (1880-1954), moved into her portion of the residence.
+See Ira's entry elsewhere on this page.